BuddyConnect – Building an inclusive workplace for neurodiverse staff

 The app also has several assistive programs integrated for additional support.
 Aside from the ability to call or message your buddy, users can also access our employee assistive program which offers 24/7 support from trained professionals, as well as other calming exercises and time-out functions.

-Creating an app with good intentions is great, but if you can’t embed the input and feedback from those you are trying to help into your tech from the ground up, you may miss the point all together.
+Creating an app with good intentions is great, but if you can’t embed the input and feedback from those you are trying to help into your tech from the ground up, you may miss the point altogether.

 Autistica, one of the Fujitsu charity partners, helped us validate a lot of our ideas.
 New functionalities were often tested on both the neurodiverse and neurotypical through the charity.